UCAS and Careers

 Support for applications to overseas universities

-Students are also signposted to the Sutton Trust’s American application programme, and successful applicants to this in Year 13 introduce this to their peers in Year 12 via a lecture.
 Once applicants to overseas universities are identified, the school supports students applying through writing Common App references, providing academic transcripts and school context sheets.

 Links with higher education providers

 As well as encountering higher-education providers through Lab Lectures, the school gives all students the opportunity to learn about a wide range of higher education providers through other avenues as well.
 We have run trips to UK universities – notably to Oxbridge – but are looking to widen the range of these for 2023-24.
 Additionally, all students are invited to lectures from representatives of a wide range of UK universities, for them to promote universities that students do not typically apply for.
-In Half Term 2, for example, students will have the chance to attend lectures by the Admissions Officers of Exeter University and Queen’s Belfast, for them to promote scholarships and contextual offers to attract students to their institutions.
+In recent years, for example, students will have the chance to attend lectures by the Admissions Officers of Exeter University and Queen’s Belfast, for them to promote scholarships and contextual offers to attract students to their institutions.

 Alumni